paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-055-intermodal-transportation.md

   (B) disseminate the results of that research through the establishment and operation of a publicly accessible online information clearinghouse.

-(2) **Annual review and evaluation.—** — Not less frequently than annually, and consistent with the plan developed under section 6503, the Secretary shall—
+(2) **Review and evaluation.—** — Not less frequently than biennially, and consistent with the plan developed under section 6503, the Secretary shall—

   (A) review and evaluate the programs carried out under this section by grant recipients; and

-  (B) submit to the Committees on Transportation and Infrastructure and Science, Space, and Technology of the House of Representatives and the Committees on Environment and Public Works and Commerce, Science, and Transportation of the Senate a report describing that review and evaluation.
+  (B) make available to the public on a website of the Department of Transportation a report describing that review and evaluation.

-(3) **Program evaluation and oversight.—** — For each of fiscal years 2016 through 2020, the Secretary shall expend not more than 1 and a half percent of the amounts made available to the Secretary to carry out this section for any coordination, evaluation, and oversight activities of the Secretary under this section.
+(3) **Program evaluation and oversight.—** — For each of fiscal years 2022 through 2026, the Secretary shall expend not more than 1 and a half percent of the amounts made available to the Secretary to carry out this section for any coordination, evaluation, and oversight activities of the Secretary under this section.

 **(e) Limitation on Availability of Amounts.—** Amounts made available to the Secretary to carry out this section shall remain available for obligation by the Secretary for a period of 3 years after the last day of the fiscal year for which the amounts are authorized.